cozy/cozy-controller/doc/service.md

 ### 2. That is embedded in Cozy-Data-System

-I can think to many services than can be useful: files, notifications, applications management, sharing, settings, indexer/search, etc.
+It's possible to imagine many useful services: files, notifications, applications management, sharing, settings, indexer/search, etc.
 Running one node processus for each service will take a lot of RAM.
 [Simple Cozy](https://github.com/cozy/simple-cozy) has shawn that it's